 If your child is going to be absent or tardy, it is important that you call the school attendance line as soon as possible at 755-1555.

 Students should be on the school grounds at 7:21 AM when the first bell rings.
 Students may be picked up when school is dismissed at 2:40 PM.
 The school parking lot is reserved for staff.
 Please park on Schubel or Harding in areas that are not designated as bus loading zones.
 Please encourage your student to use the skywalk when crossing Mt.
 Hope Avenue.
-We also ask that you pick up and drop off on the same side of the road as the school is so that students do not have to cross the road to get to the school.
+We also ask that you pick up and drop off on the same side of the road as the school is so that students do not have to cross the road to get to or from the school.